 London is one the most visited cities in the world, topping the list for reeling in the most tourists in Europe alone.
 It’s a small city compared to its international counterparts, but there’s no shortage of things to do.
-From watching the Changing of the Guard at Buckingham Palace to taking a trip on the London Eye, there are tourist attractions as far as the eye can see.
+From watching the Changing of the Guard at Buckingham Palace to taking a trip on the London Eye, there are best London hidden gems as far as the eye can see.

 Big Ben and the Houses of Parliament dominate the skyline, and experiences like the London Dungeons tempt thousands of visitors through the doors every year, but despite all their popularity, there is another side to London.
 If you’re staying in accommodation near Hyde Park or Westminster, you’ll be in the perfect place to see all the tourist traps, but you should consider venturing further away.